Beauty Killer

-Beauty Killer is the only studio album by American singer Jeffree Star, released on September 21, 2009 under Popsicle Records through Warner Music Group's Independent Label Group.
-The album was mostly produced by God's Paparazzi, but also features work from other producers and artists, including producer Lester Mendez and Young Money singer and rapper Nicki Minaj.
+Beauty Killer is the debut studio album by American singer Jeffree Star, released on September 21, 2009 under Popsicle Records with distribution from Independent Label Group.
+The album was mainly produced by God's Paparazzi, and features work from other producers and artists, including producer Lester Mendez and Young Money singer and rapper Nicki Minaj.
 Beauty Killer features rock, electronic, dance, and pop elements in its music and lyrics, similar to previous works from Star.
-The album debut at number 122 on the Billboard 200 chart.
+The album debuted at number 122 on the Billboard 200 chart.

 The album spawned two official singles, "Prisoner" and "Lollipop Luxury", and several promotional singles, including "Love Rhymes with Fuck You", "Blush", and "Beauty Killer".
 Music videos were made for both "Get Away with Murder" and "Beauty Killer", and were made available for streaming and digital download in 2009 and 2010, respectively.

-Beauty Killer was recorded mainly in California, though some songs were recorded in Illinois and Georgia.
+In September 2024, Star announced a 15th anniversary edition of the album with a re-release on CD, vinyl, and digital formats.
+The album received a new cover and three new songs; Hi, How Are Ya?, Red Lipstick (feat.
+Yelawolf, and Beauty Killer (Wyoming Edition).